Manufacturing (F) (GMP)

 The principles of GMP are set out in legislation and in the Guidelines for Good Manufacturing Practice (EU Directive 1991/412/EC).

-Volume 4 of The rules governing medicinal products in the European Union, Good Manufacturing Practice (GMP) Guidelines, include a manual for applying the GMP guidelines and principles.
+Volume 4 of the Rules governing medicinal products in the European Union, Good manufacturing practice (GMP) Guidelines, includes a manual for applying the GMP guidelines and principles.

 Certificate of Suitability to the monographs of the European Pharmacopoeia

-The European Directorate for the Quality of Medicines & Healthcare (EDQM) issues Certificates of Suitability to the monographs of the European Pharmacopoeia (CEPs) to manufacturers of raw materials.
-A CEP is a confirmation that the pharmaceutical substance or active ingredients have been produced in accordance with the quality regulations for the preparation of medicinal products.
+The European Directorate for the Quality of Medicines & Healthcare (EDQM) issues Certificates of Suitability to the monographs of the European Pharmacopoeia (CEPs) to manufacturers of starting materials.
+A CEP is a confirmation that the pharmaceutical substance or active ingredient has been produced in accordance with the quality regulations for the preparation of medicinal products.

 The EDQM’s inspectors investigate whether manufacturers comply with GMP and whether their production processes are in line with the approved CEP dossier.
-Inspectors from member states of the European Union and the European Economic Area (EU/EEA) also contribute to these inspections.
+Inspectors from Member States of the European Union and the European Economic Area (EU/EEA) also contribute to this inspection process.

 The Certification Database on the EDQM website shows whether a CEP is valid.
 The EDQM can suspend or withdraw a CEP for the following reasons, among others:

-• Inspection of the manufacturer of the raw material shows that the manufacturer has not complied with GMP or CEP requirements.
+• Inspection of the manufacturer of the starting material shows that the manufacturer is not complying with GMP or CEP requirements.

-• The manufacturer of the raw material refuses to allow the inspection.
+• The manufacturer of the starting material refuses to allow the inspection.

-• On request from a manufacturer of a raw material:
+• On request by the manufacturer of a starting material:

 • if production is stopped, the factory is closed or the CEP is no longer applicable.